-Consistent with the BEAD NOFO and Vermont Act 71 (2021), the VCBB will at a minimum apply the following policies and procedures to ensure accountability under its BEAD Program.
-The VCBB is also considering application of additional VCBB policies currently under development and consistent with the BEAD requirements:
+In alignment with the BEAD NOFO and Vermont Act 71 (2021), the VCBB will apply the following policies and procedures to ensure accountability under its BEAD Program:

-- Consistent with the BEAD NOFO, distribution of funding to subgrantees for, at a minimum, all deployment projects on a reimbursable basis (which would allow the VCBB to withhold funds if the subgrantee fails to take the actions the funds are meant to subsidize).
-The VCBB will require the submission by the subgrantee of a remittance request detailing the expenses for which it seeks reimbursement.
-The VCBB will conduct a thorough review of all invoices provided by subgrantees prior to reimbursement and may conduct random field inspections to ensure compliance by subgrantee. - ▶ The VCBB shall retain five percent of an award until all contract obligations have been met. - Subgrantees will be required to report failing to meet interim build-out milestones within 10 business days of missing the applicable milestone deadline to the VCBB.
-The VCBB will withhold any funding associated with the percentage of missed milestone until such time as the subgrantee comes into compliance with the requirement. - ▶ Failure to meet interim milestone obligations may result in the VCBB assessing a penalty of up to two times the average amount of support received per location in the project area over the term of the funding for the relevant locations to that point.
+Consistent with the BEAD NOFO, Distribution of funding to subgrantees for, at a minimum, all deployment projects on a reimbursable basis (which would allow the VCBB to withhold funds if the subgrantee fails to take the actions the funds are meant to subsidize).
+VCBB will require the submission by the subgrantee of a remittance request detailing the expenses for which it seeks reimbursement.
+VCBB will conduct a thorough review of all invoices provided by subgrantees prior to reimbursement and may conduct random field inspections to ensure compliance by subgrantee.

+The Public Service Department shall retain five percent of an award until all contract obligations have been met.

+Subgrantees will be required to report failing to meet interim build-out milestones within 10 business days of missing the applicable milestone deadline to the VCBB.
+The PSD will withhold any funding associated with the percentage of missed milestone until such time as the subgrantee comes into compliance with the requirement.

+Failure to meet interim milestone obligations may result in the PSD assessing a penalty of up to two times the average amount of support received per location in the project area over the term of the funding for the relevant locations to that point.
-- Upon notification that a subgrantee has not met a final milestone, the subgrantee must seek permission from the VCBB to be authorized additional time to come into compliance.
-Such time cannot exceed six months and the subgrantee will be assessed a penalty equal to two times the average amount of support per location that that the subgrantee received in the project area over the term of the support for the relevant locations if it fails to meet the revised final milestone date. - In addition to the above milestone provisions, a subgrantee's failure to perform its contract obligations may result in additional penalties for non-performance, including a clawback of funding provided to the subgrantee.
-The VCBB will determine the amount of the funding subject to clawback based on the level of non-performance by the subgrantee. - As required by the BEAD NOFO (page 69), in the event that a subgrantee can no longer provide broadband service to the end user locations covered by the subgrant, Vermont, in consultation with NTIA, will require the subgrantee to sell the network capacity at a reasonable, wholesale rate on a nondiscriminatory basis to one or more other broadband service providers or public-sector entities or sell the network in its entirety to a new provider who commits to providing services under the terms of the BEAD Program, subject to approval by VCBB, NTIA, and any other federal entity with authority to review the acquisition. - In the case of the dissolution of a CUD, any such fiber assets may become the property of the State to be managed by the VCBB. - Subgrantees will have an obligation to report quarterly to the VCBB on their progress to ensure that sufficient progress is being made towards each construction and/or other specifically identified milestone in the deployment in accordance with the provisions of their grant agreement.

-Subgrantee monitoring will include regular meetings to discuss project progress, and the VCBB reserves the right to conduct site visits of subgrantee deployment projects in addition to the quarterly reporting filed with the VCBB.
+Upon notification that a subgrantee has not met a final milestone, the subgrantee must seek permission from the PSD to be authorized additional time to come into compliance.
+Such time cannot exceed six months and the subgrantee will be assessed a penalty equal to two times the average amount of support per location that that the subgrantee received in the project area over the term of the support for the relevant locations if it fails to meet the revised final milestone date.

+- In addition to the above milestone provisions, a subgrantee's failure to perform its contract obligations may result in additional penalties for non-performance, including a clawback of funding provided to the subgrantee.
+The VCBB will determine the amount of the funding subject to clawback based on the level of non-performance by the subgrantee. - In the event that a subgrantee can no longer provide broadband service to the end user locations covered by the subgrant, Vermont, in consultation with NTIA, will require the subgrantee to sell the network capacity at a reasonable, wholesale rate on a nondiscriminatory basis to one or more other broadband service providers or public-sector entities or sell the network in its entirety to a new provider who commits to providing services under the terms of the BEAD Program, subject to approval by Vermont PSD, NTIA, and any other federal entity with authority to review the acquisition. - In the case of the dissolution of a CUD, any such fiber assets shall become the property of the State to be managed by the PSD. - Subgrantees will have an obligation to report quarterly to the VCBB on their progress to ensure that sufficient progress is being made towards each construction and/or other specifically identified milestone in the deployment in accordance with the provisions of their grant agreement. - Subgrantee monitoring will include regular meetings to discuss project progress as well as site visits of subgrantee deployment projects in addition to the quarterly reporting filed with the VCBB.